Skip to Main Content

 The Student Code of Conduct outlines expectations for all UQ students, including academic integrity and misconduct rules.

-Try the Using AI in your assessment activity to check your understanding:
+Try the Using AI in your assessment activity:

 Follow the rules to maintain academic integrity